jaantollander/masters-thesis/content/25_puhti.md

 There are two local storage areas, *local scratch* and *tmp*, that are intended for temporary file storage for I/O heavy operations.
 User should copy data that they wish to keep after the job has completed to *scratch* since files in these temporary storage areas are cleaned regularly.

-*local scratch*
-: is an area for batch jobs to perform I/O heavy operations.
+- *local scratch* is indented for batch jobs to perform I/O heavy operations.
 It is mounted on local SSD.
 The quota depends on how much is requested for the job.
 It resides at `/run/nvme/job_<jobid>/data` available via the `$LOCAL_SCRATCH` variable.

-*tmp*
-: is an area for login and interactive jobs to perform I/O heavy operations such as post and preprocessing of data, compiling libraries, or compressing data.
+- *tmp* is intended for login and interactive jobs to perform I/O heavy operations such as post and preprocessing of data, compiling libraries, or compressing data.
 It is mounted on RAMDisk.
 It resides at `/local_scratch/<user>` available via the `$TMPDIR` variable.